-- 2. Name(s) of the commodity proposed to be graded. - 3.
-Status of the firm, i.e., Proprietary/Partnership/ Pvt.
+- 1. Name and full postal address of the party. - 2.
+Name(s) of the commodity proposed to be graded. - Status of the firm, i.e., Proprietary/Partnership/ Pvt.
 Ltd./Public Ltd./Regd.
 Society/Public Undertaking etc. (copy of the relevant document be enclosed). - 4.
 Period for which the applicant has been in the business. - 5.
 Name(s) and address of two representatives of the firm who will attend the grading work and correspond in the matter (specimen signatures to be furnished separately). - 6. (a) RBI Code No., if any - (b) Import Export Code No. (issued by DGFT) - (c) Membership of the Commodity Boards (APEDA, etc.), if any - 7.
 ST/CST No., if allotted. - 8.
 Full address of the premises where grading and marking will be carried out. - 9.
-Status of the said premises (strike out whichever is not applicable).
+Status of the said premises owner/lessee (strike out whichever is not applicable). - 10.
+Details of the machinery/packing machines/cold storage etc. available in the plant/premises with their capacity.